akhalid88/duly-noted/README.md

 -----------------------
 ## Description
 This is a note taking application built in Javascript, using Express JS.
+You can write, save, and delete notes all in your browser!

 -----------------------
 ## Deployed link